-LIMITED RESIDENTIAL WARRANTY
+RESIDENTIAL WARRANTY

 BH North America will repair or replace, free of charge, at its option, parts that are defective as a result of material or workmanship.
-Lifetime replacement warranty coverage on frame and ten (10) years on other parts.
-Labor warranty coverage is two (2) years.
+Lifetime replacement warranty coverage on frame and Five (5) year on other parts.
+Labor warranty coverage is one (1) year.
 Warranty covers the original consumer purchaser only.